FIRST REVIEW

 In the midst of busy mind chatter when I read this slogan it pulls me into the present.
 In dance improvisation when you’re standing there in your body mind, ready to dance, and mind starts to take over with that forceful busy-ness, what Trungpa Rinpoche calls 'subconscious gossip', remember this slogan.
 Then, suddenly you are back in the middle of the event.
 This is a part of the story about how I chose the title for the book, This Very Moment: teaching thinking dancing.

-Born on the southern tip of great lake Michigan in March 1938, before the United States declared war in Europe, before Pearl Harbor was bombed I find myself drawn to stories and images of the second world war.
+Born on the southern tip of great lake Michigan in March 1938, before the United States declared war in Europe, before Pearl Harbor was bombed I find myself drawn to stories and images of the Second World War.
 As I wander in memories for the Memoir, I sense/feel how this war surrounded my growing up.
-It was in an oblique way, in the language of the household, in the newspaper photos, in newsreels, in the fear that comes in the aftermath of war.
-I watch movies, TV series.
-I see young men thrown into tragic battles against the Axis of Hitler, Mussolini, Hirohito.
+It was, in an oblique way, in the language of the household, in the newspaper photos, in newsreels at the movies, in the fear that comes in the atmosphere of war.
+I watch movies, TV series about this war.
+I see young men thrown into battles against the Axis of Hitler, Mussolini, Hirohito.
 I see this happening all over the world.
-I watch The Spies of Warsaw a TV series taking place during the year I was born.
+I watch The Spies of Warsaw, a TV series taking place during the year I was born.
 I watch the children.
 Why am I doing this?
 Will I find something I don't know the name of?
-If we are all interconnected does this war suffering explain sorrow?
+If we are all interconnected does this war’s suffering explain sorrow?

-May wars cease and peace be in our breathing.
+May all wars cease and peace be in our breathing.